kevlu8/Reddit-to-Google-Drive/README.md

 If you want it in your `My Drive`, put `root` here.

-Here's an example of a good `config.txt` file:
+Here's an example of a good `parent.txt` file:
 ```
-memes
-100
-top
-day
 1-1xxSMUmeZdoKwst052yTzMgcDcT-ZGC
 ```